eddielee6/eddieleeme/content/posts/2016/year-retrospective.md

 In July I left my job of 5 years.
 I will really miss working on [Care Partner](http://carepartner.eu) and all the great people at [FACE](http://face.eu.com), but it was time to move on.
 In somewhat a departure from full stack .NET, I’m now a front-end engineer at [Capital One](http://www.capitalone.co.uk) and I’m really enjoying the new challenge.

 ## A growing family
 August brought the most important and exciting event of the year, the birth of my daughter; Aurora.
-She's a fantastic addition to our little family, and spending time with her, Ethan, Lauren, and the rest of my family is much more important than any app.
+Spending time with her and Ethan is much more important than any app.

 ![Aurora](/images/retrospective-aurora.jpg)